mhinz/vim-galore/README.md

 for "Ruby" and you'll find that Vim simply uses the file extension `.rb` to detect Ruby files:

+**NOTE**: Autocmds of the same event are executed in the order they were created. `:au` shows them in the correct order.

 ```viml
 au BufNewFile,BufRead *.rb,*.rbw  setf ruby
 ```